-In cultural representations, we have a long history of machine-body fantasies, spanning from Mary Shelley's Frankenstein and Fritz Lang's Metropolis to the most recent cyborg and android movies and imagery.
+We have a long history of machine-body fantasies, spanning from Mary Shelley's Frankenstein and Fritz Lang's Metropolis to the most recent cyborg and android movies and imagery.
 Recent fantasies of cyborgs, androids, futuristic bodies, and "super heroes" (e.g., Xmen, Avengers) combine these forms in a variety of bodily fetishes and fantasies.

 In recent intersections of postmodern and feminist/gender theory, questions about the complexity of sexuality, gender, desire, and the human body are combined with questions about the ideology of "Man" or "human" and technology in the long tradition of humanist thought.
 The recent debates on the "posthuman" intersect with the long-term problematizing of sexuality in gender studies and feminist thought.